Palmerston North (Head Office): (06) 357 5349 | Feilding: (06) 323 6900 Tararua: (06) 374 4989

 Keepy Uppy World Record* Attempt!

-As part of the exciting Play Week (26 October - 1 November 2024), we’re gearing up to break a world record*—and we need your help!
+As part of the exciting Play Week (26 October - 1 November 2024), we attempted to break a world record*!

-We're aiming to smash the current world record* for the most people playing Keepy Uppy at the same time.
-Queensland holds the title with 702 participants, but with your energy and enthusiasm, we know we can do better!
+Our aim was to smash the current world record* for the most people playing Keepy Uppy at the same time.
+Queensland holds the title with 702 participants, but with your energy and enthusiasm, we knew we could do better!

-We’re calling on early childhood centres, schools, tertiary institutions, workplaces, retirement villages, building sites, hair salons - pretty much the entire community across Palmerston North, the Manawatū, Horowhenua, and Tararua districts to join in this epic challenge.
-Imagine classrooms, offices, and parks all buzzing with giant inflatable balls and colourful balloons, all bouncing in the air unison!
+We called on early childhood centres, schools, tertiary institutions, workplaces, retirement villages, building sites, hair salons - pretty much the entire community across Palmerston North, the Manawatū, Horowhenua, and Tararua districts to join in this epic challenge.
+We imagined classrooms, offices, and parks all buzzing with giant inflatable balls and colourful balloons, all bouncing in the air unison!

-Gather your friends, family, and colleagues to be part of this massive, synchronised game of Keepy Uppy—it’s going to be a blast!
+So we asked you to gather your friends, family, and colleagues to be part of this massive, synchronised game of Keepy Uppy!

 When: 1pm, Wednesday, 30 October 2024

 Where: Across Palmerston North, Manawatū District, Tararua District, and Horowhenua District.
-Wherever you are, you can join the fun!
-We are partnering with locations across our rohe so you can join public events at the following locations:
+Wherever you are, you could join the fun!
+We also had public locations where people could participate in this event.

-• Palmerston North: B&M Centre, Central Energy Trust Arena, 61 Pascal Street Palmerston North
+• Palmerston North: B&M Centre (Arena 4), Central Energy Trust Arena, 61 Pascal Street Palmerston North

 • Horowhenua: Te Takeretanga o Kura-hau-pō, 10 Bath Street, Levin